- Education and Science»

 1. Adimu Orisa

-Though the historical origins of the five conclaves have many versions, the Adimu Orisa conclave is recognised as the leading one.
+Though the historical origins of the five conclaves have many versions, the Adimu Orisa conclave is recognized as the leading one.

 The next in hierarchy is the Eyo Laba conclave.